 The monument that still stands in the square today was dedicated by Ettore Ferrari, an Italian sculptor in 1889.
 It is in the exact spot of his death.
 There is an inscription at the base of the sculptor that reads: A BRUNO – IL SECOLO DA LUI DIVINATO – QUI DOVE IL ROGO ARSE.
 This translates to mean “to Bruno – the century predicted by him – here where the fire burned”.
 I think it’s cool that the statue is facing towards the Vatican as if to say “in your face!” :-).

 The medallions on the pedestal are relief busts of eight other heretics and free thinkers like Czech philosopher and priest Jan Hus and English theologian and preacher John Wycliffe.
 I am positive l wouldn’t have survived back then.
 I surely would have been killed for sure for speaking out against so many, many things 😉

 Travel Insurance Is A Must.
 For Your Free Quote, Click Here

 Prior to the statue of Bruno being erected, it was the site of a fountain known as the Fontana della Terrina, which used to supply fresh water to the area.
 It was then moved to the piazza in front of the Chiesa Nuovo church and a copy of it was left at the Campo de Fiori.
 The street names surrounding Campo de Fiori are quite interesting.
 They are named for tradesmen as the area has always been a place for commercial purposes.

-It was never really developed, thanks for it being prone to flooding due to it’s closeness to the Tiber river.
-The names range from Via dei Giubbonari (tailors street), Via dei Cappellari (hat makers) and Via dei Chiavari (key makers).
+It was never really developed, thanks to it being prone to flooding due to its closeness to the Tiber river.
+The names range from Via dei Giubbonari (tailors street), Via dei Cappellari (hat makers), and Via dei Chiavari (key makers).
 As a kid, Federico’s father used to hang around this area a lot because he was born and raised not too far away.